stewartpark/git-play/README.rst

 Spray and pray!
 ---------------

-Lastly, all you have to do is simply type the following in your dedicated server:
+Lastly, all you have to do is simply type the following in your terminal:

 .. code-block:: console